 How Do I Go to Gavi?

-You have to book Gavi entry pass online.
-Entry fee is Rupees 30 per person for Indians.
+If you are coming from Pathanamthitta, You have to book Gavi entry pass.
+Entry fee is Rupees 60 per person for Indians.
 Those below 13 years of age does not need entry pass.
-Foreigners are charged Rupees 60 per person.
+Foreigners are charged Rupees 120 per person. (revised fare as on last quarter of 2018.)
 Only 100 people are allowed per day.

-Two wheeler is not allowed.
-Those who comes by two wheeler need to park the vehicle near the Angamuzhy Forest Range Office and go by bus.
+Two wheeler entry is prohibited.
+Those who are coming by two wheeler needs to park their vehicles near the Angamuzhy Forest Range Office and go by bus.

 It is best to go from Pathanamthitta by a Jeep.
 Car journey, especially small cars, is not advisable as the ghat roads are often damaged.